wxt-dev/wxt/docs/guide/essentials/config/entrypoint-loaders.md

 ## jiti

 The original method WXT used to import TS files.
-However, because it doesn't support vite plugins like `vite-node`, there is one main caveot to it's usage: **_module side-effects_**.
+However, because it doesn't support vite plugins like `vite-node`, there is one main caveat to its usage: **_module side-effects_**.

 To enable `jiti`: